 Mediocre ergonomics.
 The height of the monitor can be adjusted, and it can tilt and swivel, so you can easily turn your monitor for an impromptu meeting at your desk.
 The display can't be rotated, but with the large, curved design, you wouldn't really want to anyway.

 Because of the curved screen, the monitor looks thick when viewed edge-on.
 It is thinner than the U3417W due to the less aggressive curve.
-When VESA mounted, it is very thin, especially for a curved monitor this size.
+When VESA mounted, it is very thin, especially for a curved monitor this size (see our recommendations for the best curved monitors).

 The Dell U3818DW has a mediocre contrast ratio, but slightly better than the Dell U3417W.
 Unfortunately, there is no local dimming feature that could improve dark room performance.